 The list of reasons people buy things online is a lengthy one.
 First of all, they love the convenience of comparison shopping.
 Second, they have a wider selection of items and retailers to choose from.
 Third, they usually have access to better prices than the ones offered by their local retailers.
 Other than this, they also appreciate having access to reviews from other shoppers.
 It also goes without saying that buying online is a timesaver.

-What percentage of sales are online?
+What percentage of UK shopping is done online?

 What are the disadvantages of online shopping?

 Although the majority of online shopping statistics sound impressive and optimistic, this trend also has some downsides worth considering.
 Delay in delivery is the first concern, as well as the potential shipping costs.
-Other than this, some buyers are suspicious because they can’t inspect the product in-person before placing an offer.
+Other than this, some buyers are suspicious because they can’t inspect the product in person before placing an offer.
 Lastly, the nature of this form of commerce is prone to frauds and scams.
 All in all, it will take a while to sort out all these concerns.